Connectivity Part 1: Introduction

 In the aerial photos, pick out any two locations.
 In the high-connectivity photo, the shortest travel route will usually be fairly close to a straight line, with just a few jogs around block corners.
 There are many alternative routes available.
 In the low-connectivity photo, the shortest route will usually be very circuitous — from cul-de-sac to collector to arterial, then along another winding route to another cul-de-sac.
 Two homes a hundred yards apart by air might be half a mile apart by the thoroughfare network.
 Also, there are few or zero alternative routes available.

-, or a suburban collection of pods, i.e. sprawl.
+Network connectivity largely determines whether an area develops as an urban fabric of neighborhoods, or a suburban collection of pods, i.e. sprawl.
 That in turn affects the environment, sustainability, long-term adaptability, and other quality-of-life issues.

 Durability of the built environment